Household waste and your duty of care

 - ask where they're going to take your waste

-- note down the registration number of any vehicle removing waste from your home
+- note down the registration number of any vehicle used to remove your waste

-- ask for a receipt of their service.
-If you don't, and your waste is fly-tipped, you could be charged with a duty of care offence.
+- ask for a receipt for their service - if you don't have a receipt and your waste is fly-tipped, you could be charged with a duty of care offence

 Other ways to dispose of your rubbish